 - Contact the Pensions Office to discuss your retirement options, income and steps to get to your retirement date.

-Each employment group has their own notice timeline so if you are considering retiring or have decided on a date, review the recommended notice periods.
+Each employment group has their own notice timeline so if you are considering retiring or have decided on a date, review the recommended notice periods for your resignation.
 As much notice as possible is ideal, as there should be time for knowledge transfer and other replacement planning.

 Extended Health Care and Dental